GrayJack/monokai-grayjack-vscode/README.md

 ![Preview Nord Night Grayjack 2](https://raw.githubusercontent.com/GrayJack/monokai-grayjack-vscode/master/preview-code-nord.png)

+## Language specific support

+This plugin should work reasonable well with any language if their TextMate grammar follow the VSCode standards and the LSP Semantic Tokens follow the LSP standards.
+If this is not the case, and things feels out of place, fell free to open a issue or a pull request in the repository.

+With that said, optimizations for coloring was made for the following languages:

+- AARCH64 Assembly
+- AGDA
+- ARM Assembly
+- C
+- C#
+- C++
+- Clojure
+- CSS
+- D
+- F#
+- Go
+- Haskell
+- HTML
+- Janet
+- Java
+- JavaScript
+- JSON/JSONC
+- Julia
+- Kotlin
+- Lua
+- Markdown
+- Nim
+- OCaml
+- Python
+- Racket
+- Rust
+- Swift
+- TOML
+- TypeScript
+- X86/X86_64 Assembly
+- YAML
+- Zig

 ## Customization

 Didn't like something the way I did?
 You can easily change the configuration in